wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 3. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.

 4. Execute the Cipher tool script to re-encrypt the passwords with the new key or secret.
 Use the `-Drotate` option and specify the old alias.

+    For **asymmetric** encryption,

     * On Linux: `./ciphertool.sh -Drotate -Dold.alias=wso2carbon`
     * On Windows: `ciphertool.bat -Drotate -Dold.alias=wso2carbon`

-    If using symmetric encryption, add `-Dsymmetric`:
+    For **symmetric** encryption, add `-Dsymmetric`:

     * On Linux: `./ciphertool.sh -Drotate -Dold.alias=wso2carbon -Dsymmetric`
     * On Windows: `ciphertool.bat -Drotate -Dold.alias=wso2carbon  -Dsymmetric`

-5. Go back to the deployment.toml file and see that the alias passwords are re-encrypted.
+5. Go back to the deployment.toml file and see that the alias passwords are re-encrypted with new encryption key.

 !!! info "Related topics"
     - [Deploy: Resolve Encrypted Passwords]({{base_path}}/deploy/security/resolve-encrypted-passwords)